tchiotludo/akhq/README.md

             - admin
 ```

-* The `user-header` is mandatory in order to map the user with `users` list or to display the user on the ui if no `users` is provided.
+* `user-header` is mandatory in order to map the user with `users` list or to display the user on the ui if no `users` is provided.
-* The `groups-header` is optional and can be used in order to inject a list of groups for all the users.
+* `groups-header` is optional and can be used in order to inject a list of groups for all the users.
 This list will be merged with `groups` for the current users.
-* The `groups-header-separator` is optional and can be used to customize group separator used when parsing `groups-header` header, defaults to `,`.
+* `groups-header-separator` is optional and can be used to customize group separator used when parsing `groups-header` header, defaults to `,`.
+* `ip-patterns` limits the IP addresses that header authentication will accept, given as a list of Java regular expressions, omit or set to `[0.0.0.0]` to allow all addresses
-* The `users` is a list of allowed users.
+* `users` is a list of allowed users.

 ### External roles and attributes mapping